lcmeyer37/openstock/README.md

 * Support to other free data sources (IEX under consideration)

 This project has a similar counterpart made in C# .NET.
 Connected to the HitBTC Exchange, this other project presents Tickers, Orderbooks, Buy and Sell panels, simulation panels for Offline training trading and also a section to work with multiple trader bots configuring specific TA events and rules.
 The idea is also to use this project as reference to add new features.
 And this project also invites anyone interested to contribute with it.

-## Usage
-If you are interested to test the software at the current development stage, download the contents of https://github.com/lcmeyer37/openstock/tree/master/dist and run the .jar file.